brandorn/brandorn.com/_posts/writing/2019-04-06-usable-beautiful-good.md

 		<img src="/img/writing/usable-beautiful-good/usable-beautiful-good-2.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
-		<p>I'm a User Experience designer in Viget's Durham office, just down the road.
+		<p>I'm a User Experience designer at Viget in our Durham office, just down the road.
 We do events every now and then — we'll have you over sometime.</p>
 	</div>
 </div>